-The winners will be declared in May 2020 and contacted directly by the contest organisers.
+The winners will be declared in September 2020 and contacted directly by the contest organisers.
 The decision of the judges will be final.
-Prizes would be awarded to the winners in a ceremony at IHC planned for June/July 2020.
+Prizes would be awarded to the winners in a ceremony at IHC planned for September/October 2020.
 Winners will receive travel support to attend the ceremony.

 Please note that the winning entries will be in possession of the contest organisers and will not be returned to the winners.
 The organisers -- IHC/CSE/CCAPC -- reserve the right to use the images for promotional and non-commercial purposes.
 The images can also be used in any of their own publications as well as on their websites.
 However, should the images be reproduced in any medium other than these, the prize winners will be reimbursed for the same.